AjuAJ/AutoSec/CAN_P2.md

    - The ECU will share the 2 byte seed

 3. **Cryptographic Handshake**
-   - Compare the first 4 bytes of the hash calculates using SHA256 of the 2 byte random seed.
+   - Compare the first 4 bytes of the hash calculated using SHA256 of the 2 byte random seed.
    - If the computed response matches the control unit’s expectation, the control unit transitions to an unlocked state.

 4. **Retrieving the Stored Key**